Email Authentication

 The Verified Mark Certificate: a not-so-optional extra

 Some email service providers (ESPs), including Gmail, require an additional piece of validation for BIMI implementation called a Verified Mark Certificate (VMC).
 This is a digital certificate proving you are legally allowed to use the brand logo you intend to use for your BIMI record.
 That means your brand logo needs to be a registered trademark.
+This is a crucial part of the BIMI email security process, ensuring only authorized entities can use specific brand logos.

 Once you have the documentation to prove that your logo is, in fact, your official logo, you can request the certificate and proceed through the BIMI process.